 - Discuss events in the news that affect people outside of his immediate environment.

 For even the most confident social butterfly or accomplished scholar, high school is a difficult and demanding time.
 To maintain independence at this stage adolescents must know their own needs and be able to stand up to peer pressure.
-Along with intense pressure to excel at academic and extra-curricular pursuits, high schoolers must contend with becoming independent of family, learning to form close, personal relationships, becoming comfortable with body and self-image, and developing an individual identity based on realistic life goals.
+Along with school pressure and extra-curricular pursuits, high schoolers are also contending with becoming independent of family, learning to form close, personal relationships, becoming comfortable with body and self-image, and developing an individual identity based on realistic life goals.

 Many struggle with these development goals long after adolescence, but you can help your child by considering the following guidelines:

 - Provide supervision and insist upon adult supervision at outside events.